leomino/gd-solution-ios/README.md

 Repository to the Serverside of this challange: https://github.com/leomino/gd-solution-api

 This challenge was very enjoyable, and I experienced a significant learning curve.
-I decided to create a mobile app using SwiftUI to improve my skills in that area, especially since I transitioned from iOS development to web technologies a few months ago.
+I decided to create a mobile app using SwiftUI to improve my skills in that area.
 I have had one year of experience in SwiftUI.
 All other used technologies like Bun, Hono, Drizzle, Supabase and Redis were new to me.

 <img width="1062" alt="Screenshot 2024-07-08 at 00 09 47" src="https://github.com/leomino/gd-solution-ios/assets/45589096/fa7cb659-7a31-4ee0-bb60-9c2dea4aab68">

 ## Authentication
 Even though it wasn't required, I implemented JWT authentication using Firestore.
-This allowed me to design my API endpoints in a way that I preferred.
-I could justify this choice by noting that if this project were to go live, this approach would save considerable development time.
-I also wanted to learn how to build custom JWT authentication.
+This allowed me to design my API endpoints in a way that I preferred, including giving users roles (like the admin role for the admin dashboard).
 ## Database
 I chose Supabase as the database because of its generous free tier and built-in real-time functionality.
 Supabase had been on my "to-try" list for a long time, so I was glad to finally experiment with it.
 I specifically opted not to use Supabase's authentication service, instead choosing Firestore, to avoid relying entirely on a single service provider.